,

 20. Sleeping poorly due to anxiety and restlessness

 Many compulsive gamblers sleep badly.
-Restlessness, stress, and anxiety create cortisol which makes the body alert.
+Restlessness, stress, and anxiety create cortisol, which alerts the body.
 The brain is in a constant flight fight mood with thoughts about gambling, how to get more money to gamble with, and worries about the future.

 21. Regret that you gambled afterward